 • Master of Arts (MA) – 180 credits (six modules plus a 15,000-word dissertation)

-Church of England ordinands may complete the MA over two years due to the additional modules required for ordination training.
-Further information about the MA ordination pathway is available separately.
+Church of England ordinands complete the MA over two years of full time training due to the additional modules required for ordination training.
+Further information about the MA ordination pathway is available separately here.

 Student can exit with a lower level award, then return within five years and continue to a higher level award.